 The Sky-rip consumed Joanna’s mind.
 She, alongside the rest of the world, fell into the limitless blackness, never to be unleashed upon the earth again.

-Today’s quick online read took that particular turn somewhere in the middle, and was entirely unplanned.
+Today’s flash fiction took that particular turn somewhere in the middle, and was entirely unplanned.
 From the very first sentence, the story revealed itself, unfolding line by line right up til the end.
 I have absolutely no idea how it happened, but I’m happy it did.
 I’m very happy with the concept here.
 Let me know what you thought in the comments!